-• It had no stakeholder support, particularly from generators, who shared the TFR concern about access stability.
+- It had no stakeholder support, particularly from generators, who shared the TFR concern about access stability. - It was inconsistent with AEMO's TOR wording that implies stage one access is to be pre-allocated.

-- It was inconsistent with AEMO's TOR wording that implies stage one access is to be pre-allocated. - There remain some key design questions to be resolved in the SACP model, for example the allocation of real-time access to interconnectors.
+There remain some key design questions to be resolved in the SACP model, for example the allocation of real-time access to interconnectors.
 These questions are not relevant to the OFA's access settlement design, so work on these matters would be a diversion from the long-term design.

 For these reasons AEMO directed its efforts towards specifying a stage one fully consistent with the final access settlement design, i.e., one that would require no alterations to the settlement algebra upon adoption of the full OFA.
+SACP is does not meet that criterion.